 When exploring ideas to showcase the paper piecing templates, we wanted something that highlighted their clean, sharp edges; as well as a project that wasn’t as complex or time consuming as a full quilt.
 The steps for making the pieces are the same for any application, so it was fun to think outside the quilting box.

-Appliqué certainly lends itself to precise shapes, and was our choice for this pair of modern pillows.
+Because appliqué lends itself to precise shapes, it was our choice for this pair of modern pillows.
 The pillow fronts feature tone-on-tone, straight line quilting that provides a horizontal grid on which each design is laid out.

-There’s a handy pre-drilled hole at the center of each template.
-Insert the end of a crochet hook, pencil, or small scissors to lift out the paper without disturbing the folds.
+The Dritz templates feature a handy pre-drilled hole at the center.
+Insert the end of a crochet hook, pencil, or small scissors to lift out the paper without disturbing the tiny fabric folds you’ll make to wrap around the edges of each template.

 We show the standard thread basting method in our instructions below.
 You can also try glue basting or even liquid starch basting.